aleksmiladinovic/ML-Projects/Movie Recommendations/README.md

 # Movie Recommendation System

 The main goal of this project is to display text processing methods and to build the movie *recommendation system*.
 The main method used for the processing of text is `TfidfVectorizer`.
-Other notable libraries used are `ntlk` and `collections.defaultdict`.
+Other notable libraries used are `ntlk`, `re` and `collections.defaultdict`.